thu-vis/MutualDetector/README.md

 Quick Start with Demo Data
 -----------------
 You can run this repository with a online data support run on our server by following the instructions below.
+This code is tested on Windows 10.

 Step 1: install [node.js](https://nodejs.org/en/download/) (version >= 12.0.
 You can run ```node --version``` to check the version of node.js.)